-Works to her credit include the design of the Moricetown First Nations Flag and illustrations for the Wet’suwet’en Children’s First Language book series, which included “The Pink and Sockeye Salmon”, a story about bullying.
+Works to her credit include the design of the Moricetown First Nations Flag and illustrations for the Wet\'suwet\'en Children\'s First Language book series, which included \"The Pink and Sockeye Salmon\", a story about bullying.

-She is passionate about working in the Northwest Coast Indian style and is very excited to promote west coast art with our 'Pass the Feather' programs.
+Charrine is owner of Wet'suwet'en Native Arts in Morricetown, B.C.
+She is passionate about working in the Northwest Coast Indian style and is very excited to promote west coast art with our AACC programs.